Frequently Asked Questions

 What is a habitable structure?

-A "habitable structure" is a building that can be occupied for residential use.
-These include single family homes, multi-dwelling structures, mobile and manufactured homes, condominiums and apartment buildings.
-Habitable structures do NOT include incidental buildings such as detached garages, barns, outdoor sanitation facilities and sheds.
+A “habitable structure” is a building that contains one or more dwelling units or that can be occupied for residential use.
+Such structures provide independent living facilities for one or more persons, including provisions for living, sleeping, eating, cooking and sanitation.
+Examples would include single family homes, multi-dwelling structures, mobile and manufactured homes, and condominiums.
+Habitable structures do NOT include commercial, industrial, or incidental buildings such as detached garages, barns, outdoor sanitation facilities, and sheds.

 What about condominiums?

-In a condominium complex, each owner has a separate parcel and would be assessed $150 per condominium, with a reduction of $35 per condominium if it is also within the boundaries of a local fire protection agency.
+In a condominium complex, each owner has a separate parcel and would be assessed one fee per condominium unit.

 What about apartments?